Mark

 If you have a physical limitation that affects your ability to play golf, you may need to adjust your handicap accordingly to accurately reflect your playing ability.

-Age and experience level are also important factors to consider when choosing a handicap.
 Older players may have more experience but may also have physical limitations that affect their playing ability.

 Similarly, younger players may be less experienced but may have more physical stamina and athletic ability.